Accreditation at the American University of Beirut

 The pursuit of regional accreditation has become common practice among universities certified to operate in the United States.
 As one of that country’s six regional accrediting bodies, the Middle States Commission on Higher Education serves Delaware, the District of Columbia, Maryland, New Jersey, Pennsylvania, Puerto Rico and the US Virgin Islands, as well as New York, the ‘middle state’ where AUB is certified.
 Institution-wide accreditation is often a prerequisite for the separate accreditation of professional schools and programs by more specialized bodies.

 Since the time of AUB’s initial accreditation with Middle States, the Faculty of Health Sciences’ Graduate Public Health program became the first such program to be accredited by the Council on Education for Public Health (CEPH) outside of North America.
 Similarly, the Rafic Hariri School of Nursing became the first nursing school beyond American territories to have BSN and MSN programs accredited by the Commission on Collegiate Nursing Education (CCNE).
-In April 2009, undergraduate and graduate programs at the Suliman S. Olayan School of Business were accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 In July 2010, four undergraduate Engineering programs at AUB’s Faculty of Engineering and Architecture were accredited by ABET Inc. (Accreditation Board for Engineering and Technology).
-Most recently, in November 2013, the undergraduate Nutrition and Dietetics Coordinated Program (NDCP) at the Faculty of Agricultural and Food Sciences (FAFS) has received accreditation from the Accreditation Council for Education in Nutrition and Dietetics (ACEND), which is the Academy of Nutrition & Dietetics’ accrediting agency of nutrition education programs.
+In November 2013, the undergraduate Nutrition and Dietetics Coordinated Program (NDCP) at the Faculty of Agricultural and Food Sciences (FAFS) has received accreditation from the Accreditation Council for Education in Nutrition and Dietetics (ACEND), which is the Academy of Nutrition & Dietetics’ accrediting agency of nutrition education programs.
+Most recently, in April 2014, undergraduate and graduate programs at the Suliman S. Olayan School of Business were reaccredited by the Association to Advance Collegiate Schools of Business (AACSB).

 If you have questions or comments, or wish to request a hard copy of documents describing accreditation, approval, or licensing, please contact the Office of the Provost.